danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

 This will be used as the default configuration, and applied to all notifications.

-You can however override it whenever you present a notification with a context:
+You can however override this configuration whenever you present a notification with a context:

 ```
 notification.present(